k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

    ![image](images/99_24_02.PNG)

-3. If the lower number equals zero, the **ErrorMsg** **JavaScript** Actor returns false and as a result stops the flow's execution.
+3. If the lower number equals zero, the **Validation** error handler returns false and as a result stops the flow's execution.
 The division by zero in Stage 4 is not executed.

    ![image](images/99_24_03.PNG)